telerik/teststudio-docs/docs/features/dialogs-and-popups/dialogs.md

 ## Download

-Saves a file hosted on the server locally to disk.
+Saves a file locally to disk.

 ![Download][21]

+The DownloadPath property is mandatory and needs to provide a full valid path where to save the file along with its name.

+![Download Step][22]

 [1]: /img/features/dialogs-and-popups/dialogs/fig1.png
 [2]: /img/features/dialogs-and-popups/dialogs/fig2.png